Question: What causes ovulation pain on both sides? Is it possible to have twins if both right and left ovary release an egg at the same time?

 Finally, after the release of an egg into the fallopian tube, muscular contractions will push your “released egg” to the uterus.
 This may also cause you to feel pain.

-Ovulation pain is not abnormal, and it’s a sudden stabbing pain that may only last for a few hours.
+Ovulation pain is not abnormal, and for most women it is a short-lived pain that may last from a few minutes to one or two days.
 See your doctor if pain continues with other symptoms.

 Can ovulation pain on both side mean twins?

 If you are ovulating, mostly, your body spontaneously picks an ovary to release an egg.
-However, if you are experiencing pains on both sides during ovulation, it could be due to both ovaries preparing for ovulation.
+However, if you are experiencing pains on both sides during ovulation, it could be due to both ovaries preparing for ovulation, but it is not a guarantee that you will have twins.

 After the release of an egg from your ovaries, if there is a waiting sperm (released from the man after sex), you can get pregnant.

-Presence of 2 eggs at your fallopian tube means its possible young have a twin pregnancy.
+If two eggs are released and both are fertilized, you can have a twin pregnancy.
 Twins will not be identical, but fraternal because your ovaries release two eggs at the same time.
+These fraternal twins come from two separate eggs and are no more alike than other brothers and sisters.

 If only a single egg is released, fertilized and then divides into 2, you can expect an identical twin.